-This unit is only available to Tasmania Police members as part of Sergeants Course Phase A. Please contact DPFEM.email@example.com.
+Please note: this unit is only available to students accepted into the In-Service Pathway of 13D Bachelor of Social Sciences (Police Studies) as part of Sergeants Course Phase A.

 Examines the roles and functions that the police play as a major agency of governance in society.
 The structures and strategies of policing are analysed and the relationships between the police, other governmental institutions and the general public are discussed.
 Contemporary issues concerning police accountability, police culture, police deviance, oversight authorities, the managerial approach to policing, the marketisation of policing, community policing and transnational crime are examined.
 Case material from Australia, Britain, the United States and other largely western countries is drawn on to illustrate policy issues.

 |Unit name||Policing, Leadership, and Governance|

 This unit is currently unavailable.

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.